 The panel focused on cyber threats and the related crime that affects businesses every day.
 Now for some of you, this may not seem like it would apply to your business; you might not think you have data that criminals want.
 The truth though, is that you most likely do and there are people out there waiting to hold your data hostage.
 It was great to hear from experts, right here in the technology capital, and get some practical advice on an issue that we should all be concerned about.

 If you are an MBE looking to do business with a corporation, or really any business, you need to be aware of the issue and protect your data, not only for your own good, but so that the companies you do business with know they are protected as well.
 Many of the recent data breaches have occurred because of a weakness in a partner or third party supplier's security.
 Companies need to know that you are not a threat to their business because of lax protocols; it is your job to prove that you have done all that is needed to protect yourself, your customers, and your business partners from cybercrime.

 The discussion and advice given during the session covered a variety of topics such as:

-- Fishing and Hacking - How cyber criminals get you on the hook to spend money with tax related calls, emails asking for personal info verification, etc.
+- Phishing and Hacking - How cyber criminals get you on the hook to spend money with tax related calls, emails asking for personal info verification, etc.

 - Wiring money - Do you do business overseas?
 There are people monitoring emails that can see who you do business with and will pretend to be your legitimate business partner and try to get you to wire them money, and once you do, it is gone.